 Have leather bags cleaned by an expert

 Well-made leather bags last years if properly cared for.
-If your leather bag is starting to look worn or needs a touch up, consider taking it to an expert cleaner.
-For an expensive purse, it’s worth the price of a professional cleaning, if you get another year or two out of your bag.
+If your leather bag is starting to look worn or needs a touch-up, consider taking it to an expert cleaner.
+For an expensive purse, it’s worth the price of professional cleaning, if you get another year or two out of your bag.

 Avoid scratches by hanging or choose a bag with feet

 If you’re out and about, hang your purse on a hook rather than setting it on the floor.
 There are inexpensive purse hooks that fold and store right in your bag.
 Watch for leather bags with small feet, which also protect your bag from getting scratched and damaged.
 Always hang your bag when you go to the restroom (don’t leave it on the germy floor—yikes)!